Matchings with lower quotas: Algorithms and complexity: Degree- and quota-restricted cases

 For all vertices~$v \neq p_d$, it immediately follows from the construction that $\deg_{M'}(v) = f(v)$.
-The same holds for $p_d$ as well, because edges are assigned to it if and only if an applicant is unmatched or a post in $P_1$ is matched and we assumed that this adds up to~$K$.
+The same holds for $p_d$ as well, because an edge is assigned to it either because an applicant is unmatched or because a post in $P_1$ is closed and we assumed that these add up to~$K$.